fbuttner/ForceGrip/README.md

 ## ⚙️ Hardware Components

-- ESP32-based board : e.g., LOLIN C3 PICO
+- ESP32-based board : LOLIN C3 PICO
 - An HX711 load cell amplifier module
 - A load cell : salvage from a WH-C06 digital scale
 - A momentary push button : salvage from a WH-C06 digital scale